 Knox City Council

-The City of Knox is nestled in a green and leafy valley between the Dandenong Ranges to the east and the Dandenong Creek to the north and west.
-Over 150,000 people call Knox home in twelve localities that include Bayswater, Boronia, Ferntree Gully, Knoxfield, Lysterfield, Rowville, Scoresby, The Basin, Upper Ferntree Gully, Wantirna, Wantirna South and Sassafrass.
+Knox City Council is nestled in a green and leafy valley between the Dandenong Ranges to the east and the Dandenong Creek to the north and west.
+Over 150,000 people call Knox home in twelve localities that include Bayswater, Boronia, Ferntree Gully, Knoxfield, Lysterfield, Rowville, Scoresby, The Basin, Upper Ferntree Gully, Wantirna, Wantirna South and Sassafras.

 There are 197 hectares of Sites of Biological Significance within the open space network that provides significant habitat for diverse flora and fauna.